ropensci/roweb3/content/blog/2023-09-15-r-universe-stars-5/index.md

 ---
 slug: "r-universe-stars-5-en"
-title: "Meeting the Stars of the R-Universe.
-The R-Universe against diseases."
+title: "Meeting the Stars of the R-Universe: The R-Universe Against Diseases."
 author:
   - Yanina Bellini Saibene
   - Alejandra Bellini